Verdem-crypto/verdem-crypto.github.io/verdemads.md

 ### Accepted websites

-For publishers, we accept all websites starting from 300 visits per month.
+For publishers, we accept all websites starting from 100 visits per month.

 ### Changes

 These Terms of Service and all statements on the site may be modified at any time without prior notice.
 It is the sole and entire responsibility of the user to stay informed with the terms of service at all times.

-<iframe src="https://verdem-cdn1.vercel.app/verdemads/scripts/code-verdem3287.html?utm_source=verdem-crypto-github-io&utm_medium=iframe&utm_campaign=ads" style="border:0px #ffffff none;" name="verdemads-iframe" scrolling="no" frameborder="0" marginheight="0px" marginwidth="0px" height="250px" width="250px" allowfullscreen></iframe>